kaj-al/NEXORA/README.md

 ## Features

 - **Audio Transcription**: Convert speech to text using Whisper
-- **Text Translation**: Translate transcripts to different languages
 - **Study Notes Generation**: AI-powered structured study notes from transcripts
-- **Speech Synthesis**: Convert text back to speech in multiple languages
 - **YouTube Support**: Download and transcribe audio from YouTube videos
 - **Recommendation and tracking**: it detect your level according to the format of studying and store history and recommend the next 5 topics and the sources

 ## File Structure

-- `openrouter.py` - OpenRouter API integration
+- `config.py` - OpenRouter API integration
+- `tab1.py` - audio extraction , transcription
-- `tab1.py` - Core transcription and notes generation features
+-  `notes_generation` - Core transcription , notes generation features
-- `tab5.py` - User data management ,level detection, recommendation system
+- `tab4.py` - recommendation system
 - `nexora3.py` - Main application entry point
 - `.env` - Environment variables (local only, not in git)
 - `.gitignore` - Git ignore rules